ClusterLabs/crmsh/README.md

 ## Installation

+Crmsh is implemented in Python, and requires Python version 3.4 or newer.
+Versions of crmsh older than the 4 series ran on Python 2, so if you don't have access to a Python 3 interpreter, you will need to use one of the older releases.

 The GNU Autotools suite is used to configure the OCF root directory, the Asciidoc tool which is used to generate documentation and the default daemon user (usually hacluster).